Perhaps one

 Like all

-The type of care that they receive depends upon the Owner’s stated
+type of care that they receive depends upon the owner’s

 state mandates.